Vendor Data Security Policy

-In connection with the products and/or services (“Solutions”) identified in the agreement in effect between EXABEAM and CONTRACTOR (“Agreement”), the parties anticipate that CONTRACTOR, and where applicable its subcontractors, may from time to time process Protected Data in respect of which EXABEAM, its Affiliates, or clients or customers of EXABEAM or its Affiliates may be a data controller under the Data Protection Legislation (as defined below).
+In connection with the products and/or services (“Solutions”) identified in the agreement in effect between EXABEAM and the other party identified in the Agreement (“CONTRACTOR”) (“Agreement”), the parties anticipate that CONTRACTOR, and where applicable its subcontractors, may from time to time process Protected Data in respect of which EXABEAM, its Affiliates, or clients or customers of EXABEAM or its Affiliates may be a data controller under the Data Protection Legislation (as defined below).
 CONTRACTOR and EXABEAM agree to the terms of this Data Security Policy (“Policy”), as updated by EXABEAM from time to time, in order to ensure that adequate safeguards are put in place with respect to the protection of such Protected Data as required by the Data Protection Legislation.
+CONTRACTOR will proactively obtain and strictly comply with any updated versions of this Policy.

-1.1 “Affiliates” means an entity directly or indirectly controlling, controlled by or under common control with a party.
-For purposes of this definition, “control” means the ownership or control, directly or indirectly, of at least fifty percent (50%) or more of all the voting shares (or other securities or rights) entitled to vote for the election of directors or other governing authority.
+1.2 “Affiliate” means an entity directly or indirectly controlling, controlled by or under common control with a party.
+For purposes of this Policy, “control” means the ownership or control, directly or indirectly, of at least fifty percent (50%) or more of all the voting shares (or other securities or rights) entitled to vote for the election of directors or other governing authority.

 1.4 “Confidential Information” means any and all information related to Exabeam, its Affiliates, clients, or customers (including software, source code and specifications, trade secrets, technical information, business forecasts and strategies, personnel information, credit card or other financial information, and proprietary of third parties provided to the other party in confidence) that is labeled or identified as “confidential” or “proprietary”; and, if disclosed orally or otherwise in tangible form, is confirmed as such in writing within thirty (30) days of such disclosure; or otherwise is of such type of disclosed in such a way that a reasonable person would understand that the information disclosed is confidential or proprietary.
 Without limiting the foregoing, all software and documentation shall be deemed “Confidential Information” of EXABEAM, and all Customer Data shall be deemed “Confidential Information” of Exabeam and its customers.